jerefrer/tibetan-ocr-app/README.md

 2. (optional) install `ccache` to speed up the compilation (on OSX this can be done through homebrew)
 3. run the nuitka command given in main.py that corresponds to your OS
 4. zip the files in the corresponding build folder

+### Acknowledgements

+Our gratitude goes to Jérémy Frère for the OSX packaging.